-In 1898 Thomas George Pascall of South Norwood took over the Platt Brickfields from a Captain Walmersley.
-Prior to this in 1896 Thomas had opened a successful works at Elmers End, continuing the business of brick and tile manufacturing that his great grandfather established in 1798.
-He was to devote the rest of his working life to his new venture in Platt, and is notable for being the supplier of many bricks for the area – including those used to construct the Platt Memorial Hall.
-In later life he became the Chairman of Platt Parish Council, and a Magistrate on the Bench at West Malling.
+In 1898 Thomas George Pascall of South Norwood took over the Platt Brickfields from a Captain Walmersley however shortly before this, in 1896, he also opened successful works at Elmers End – continuing the business of brick and tile manufacturing that his great-grandfather established in 1798.
+He would devote the rest of his working life to his new venture in Platt and is notable for being the supplier of many bricks for the area – including those used to construct the Platt Memorial Hall.
+In later life, he became the Chairman of Platt Parish Council and a Magistrate on the Bench at West Malling.

 On 21 February 1895, Thomas and his wife Martha Mary Pascall (née Osborne) had a son named Thomas Osborne Pascall, who was born in South Norwood.
-By 1911 the family were living at 118 Woodside Green and young Thomas had been enrolled at the Whitgift School in Croydon.
-There is no evidence that Thomas ever lived in Platt himself, although his parents and two younger sisters Elsie and Vera moved to Holly Mount (near the Brickfields) around 1916.
-Prior to this Thomas Snr. stayed with the Bennett family whenever he was working in Kent, and perhaps his son may have accompanied him whilst learning about the family business.
+By 1911 the family were living at 118 Woodside Green, and young Thomas educated at the Whitgift School in Croydon.
+There is no evidence that Thomas Jnr. ever resided in Platt, although his parents and two younger sisters Elsie and Vera moved to Holly Mount (near the Brickfields) around 1916.
+Before this Thomas Snr. stayed with the Bennett family whenever he was working in Kent, and it’s possible his son may have accompanied him while learning about the family business.

-The bulk of the battalion arrived in France on 14 December and Thomas re-joined them two days later.
-On the 20th the Royal Fusiliers entered billets in Béthune but were sent to the trenches the next day when they took over a relatively quiet part of the line at ‘Windy Corner’ near Givenchy.
-Thomas, in No.4 Coy, spent Christmas Day in the trenches, and the following day marched a short distance to the line near two neighbouring villages called Hingette and Avelette, which were just north of Bethune.
+The rest of the battalion arrived in France a month later on 14 December, and Thomas joined up with them two days later.
+On the 20th the Fusiliers entered billets in Béthune but were sent to the trenches the next day when they took over a relatively quiet part of the line near Givenchy known as ‘Windy Corner’.
+Thomas, in No.4 Company, would have spent Christmas Day in the trenches, and the following day marched a short distance to the line near two neighbouring villages called Hingette and Avelette, which were just north of Béthune.

-On 1 January 1916 Thomas ironically found himself based at an area known as The Brickstacks, which sat on a flat piece of land between the towns of Bethune and La Bassée.
-The battalion was positioned in sub-section A1 near the village of Essars, east of Cuinchy.
+Ironically, given the family business, on 1 January 1916, Thomas found himself based in an area known as The Brickstacks, which sat on a flat piece of land between the towns of Béthune and La Bassée with the battalion’s position in sub-section A1 east of Cuinchy, near the village of Essars.
 In ‘Goodbye to All That’ the poet and novelist Robert Graves wrote:

 Cuinchy bred rats.
 They came up from the canal, fed on the plentiful corpses, and multiplied exceedingly.
 While I stayed here with the Welsh, a new officer joined the company… When he turned in that night, he heard a scuffling, shone his torch on the bed, and found two rats on his blanket tussling for the possession of a severed hand.

-New Year’s Day passed without incident, with the Germans being recorded in the battalion War Diary as being notably quiet, however a reasonably sized gap in the wire had been spotted, and following a night patrol, was reported to have been cut by hand, indicating that perhaps an attack was imminent.
-The battalion spent the night in readiness for such an assault however during the night nothing materialized.
+New Year’s Day passed without incident; however a reasonably sized gap in the wire had been spotted, and following a night patrol, was reported to have been cut by hand, indicating that perhaps an attack was imminent and the battalion readied themselves for an assault; however, nothing materialised.

-At daybreak the next day the situation changed, with an enemy plane spotted overhead signaling the start of a ferocious artillery bombardment of the British front, third and support lines, and coincidentally at almost exactly the same time a relief had commenced.
-There was some excitement when it was decided that there were three spies living nearby, and as the relief continued, the bombardment intensified.
+At daybreak the following day, the situation changed, with an enemy plane spotted overhead signalling the start of a fierce artillery bombardment of the British front, third and support lines which coincided with the front-line units being relieved.
+There was some excitement when word spread that three spies were living nearby, and as the relief continued, the bombardment intensified.

-Shortly after 11 a.m., whilst Thomas was sheltering in the front trenches, the Germans fired over a large mine that killed him and seven others from his company as well as wounding a number of others.
-In an act of open bravado, the Germans who sprung the mine were reputedly observed standing exposed above their parapet, perhaps in an effort to see how much damage they had inflicted, but soon returned back to the safety of their trench.
+Shortly after 11:00 am, while Thomas was sheltering in the front trenches, the Germans fired over a large mine that killed him and seven others from his company, as well as wounding several others.
+In an act of open bravado, seemingly the Germans who sprung the mine were observed standing exposed above their parapet, perhaps so they could see how much damage they had inflicted but soon returned to the safety of their trench.

-In addition to the Platt War Memorial, Thomas is also commemorated on the Croydon Roll of Honour and in the Whitgift Book of Remembrance.
+Thomas is buried in Woburn Abbey Cemetery, Cuinchy and in addition to the Platt War Memorial, he is also commemorated on the Croydon Roll of Honour and in the Whitgift Book of Remembrance.

 Photograph of Thomas courtesy of David Stone.